walton5511/wikiwikihk/changelogs/2022-03-19-changelog.md

 - Noble Gesture won't be castable when target is enemy.
 - [Spiritual Strength]:
   - Hit rate of all attacks is increased by (Player Levelx4 -> x3).
+- [REMOVE] Reflects up to (Player Levelx4) received damage but does not block attack.

 ## Renegade
 - [Ignition]: